 Ever wonder why you don’t see this bad habit much anymore?
 It’s because search engines penalize it tremendously.
 Keyword-spamming white-background sites with white text were all the rage back in the early 2000s until search engines started levying heavy penalties.
 Don’t overuse your keywords.
 Search engines are smart enough to recognize when your content uses words too frequently.
 Punishments range from reduced ranking to banning from search results.
 The key is to keep your content focused and on-topic, and valuable to readers rather than a stream of repeated related words.

 4. Not having a title

-Forgetting, or completely avoiding the inclusion of page titles is a grave mistake with regards to optimizing your site.
-There is a surprising amount of sites that bear the embarrassing ‘untitled document’ banner in the space where their title should be.
-Aside from obvious major factors like off page link building and on-page anchor text, using an effective title tag is largely considered one of the most important steps towards optimizing a site properly.
-A title tag is considered effective if it holds relevant keywords, this is because titles are a high priority aspect assessed by Google.
+Forgetting, or completely avoiding the inclusion of page titles is a grave mistake in optimizing your site.
+There is a surprising number of sites that bear the embarrassing ‘untitled document’ banner in the space where their title should be.
+Aside from obvious major factors like off-page link building and on-page anchor text, using an effective title tag is largely considered one of the most important steps towards optimizing a site properly.
+A title tag is considered effective if it holds relevant keywords, this is because titles are a high-priority aspect assessed by Google.

 However, while a title tag is very important, over doing it by creating a title that is too long will amount to nothing as it will not fit in the SERP, where Google display only 55 characters.